TwilioQuest/ghw-twilio-guide/README.md

 # Getting started with Twilio at MLH Init

 Hello hackers!
 Learn how to use REST APIs with Twilio during INIT by following the steps in this repository.
-You can submit the tasks each day at [https://init.mlh.io](https://init.mlh.io).
+You can submit the challenges each day at [https://init.mlh.io](https://init.mlh.io).
 In this README, you will find instructions to follow for each day.

 ## Contents